milanglacier/yarepl.nvim/README.md

     -- stays updated with the latest REPL output. scroll_to_bottom_after_sending = true,
     os = {
-        -- some hacks on Windows. macOS and Linux users can -- simply ignore them, and the default options are recommended for -- Windows user.
-        windows = {
+        -- Some hacks for Windows. macOS and Linux users can simply ignore -- them.
+The default options are recommended for Windows user. windows = {
             -- Send a final `\r` to the REPL with delay, send_delayed_cr_after_sending = true,